Soccer-COVID outbreak gives Ancelotti formation headache ahead of Bilbao trip | Sports-Games

 Real Madrid manager Carlo Ancelotti said he is struggling to find the best formation to accommodate the players he has available to face Athletic Bilbao away on Wednesday in the middle of a COVID-19 outbreak.
 I'm thinking about it," Carlo Ancelotti told a press-conference on Tuesday.
 "The system that we currently play with (4-3-3) has given us a lot in recent games.

 Real Madrid manager Carlo Ancelotti said he is struggling to find the best formation to accommodate the players he has available to face Athletic Bilbao away on Wednesday in the middle of a COVID-19 outbreak.
-Players Luka Modric, Rodrygo, Marco Asensio, Gareth Bale, Marcelo, Andriy Lunin all tested positive for the virus last week, and Isco was the latest case confirmed by the club on Monday.
+Players Luka Modric, Rodrygo, Marco Asensio, Gareth Bale, Marcelo, Andriy Lunin all tested positive for the virus last week, Isco tested positive on Monday and David Alaba was the latest case confirmed by the club on Tuesday.

-Ancelotti also won't have two other key players in Bilbao on Wednesday: defender Dani Carvajal is injured, while midfielder Casemiro is suspended after five yellow-card bookings.
+Ancelotti will also be without two more players against Bilbao -- defender Dani Carvajal is injured, while midfielder Casemiro is suspended after five yellow-card bookings.
 "It's true that we are missing a lot of players and maybe we will have to consider a change in the system...
 I don't know...
 I'm thinking about it," Carlo Ancelotti told a press-conference on Tuesday.

 "The system that we currently play with (4-3-3) has given us a lot in recent games.
 But we don't have a right winger available, and that's the only thing that could make me change it to a 4-4-2.
 I have to wait for the night."
 Real Madrid's momentum - a 10-game winning streak in all competitions - ended with a disappointing 0-0 draw at home to lowly Cadiz on Sunday.